Richard Krajicek: Career

 In 1997, Krajicek's defence of his Wimbledon title ended in the fourth round, when Tim Henman defeated him in four sets.

-In 1998, Krajicek was in the Wimbledon semifinals again, losing to Goran Ivanišević in a marathon match, 13–15 in the fifth set, with both players serving a combined 38 aces.
+In 1998, Krajicek was in the Wimbledon semi-finals again, losing to Goran Ivanišević in a marathon match, 13–15 in the fifth set, with both players serving a combined 38 aces.
 His final attempt at a Wimbledon title was in 2002, when he lost in the quarterfinals to Xavier Malisse.
 Krajicek beat world No. 5 Andre Agassi, world No. 1 Sampras and world No. 9 Yevgeny Kafelnikov on his way to the Stuttgart Masters title in November.

 At the 1999 US Open, Krajicek lost a quarterfinal matchup to Yevgeny Kafelnikov.
 Despite the loss, he set several most aces records that day.
 In the 2000 U.S. Open, Krajicek met Sampras in the quarterfinals, winning the first set and going up 6–2 during the second-set tiebreaker, but then losing six straight points and the match.
 In 2000, Krajicek was awarded the ATP Arthur Ashe Humanitarian award for his efforts to help youth in his home country.
 He was named ATP Comeback Player of the Year in 2002.

 Krajicek retired from the professional tour in 2003.
 During his career, he won 17 singles titles and three doubles titles.
 His career-high singles ranking was world No. 4 in 1999.
-Krajicek's Wimbledon victory over Sampras proved to be no fluke, since he ended his career with a 6–4 record against the American player.

 Since retiring from the ATP Tour, Krajicek runs The Richard Krajicek Foundation, which builds sports facilities for children in inner-city areas in the Netherlands.
 In 2004, Krajicek became the tournament director of the ABN AMRO World Tennis Tournament in Rotterdam.

 In 2005, he published a book on tennis, Fast Balls (Dutch: Harde Ballen).